liventcord/LiventCord/docs/docs/tutorial-basics/set-enviroment-variables.md

   -**MetadataDomainLimit**:
     The maximum number of metadata records that can be indexed or stored per domain within a day.
     Defaults to 100.

+  -**MediaProxy**:
+    Proxy adress for media previews.
+    Defaults to none.

+  -**ExternalMediaLimit**:
+    Size limit(in GB) for total media storage on proxying external resources.
+If limit is reached, oldest records will be replaced with new files.
+    Defaults to 10.